homeall/caddy-reverse-proxy-cloudflare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This docker image is based on work from [@lucaslorentz](https://github.com/lucaslorentz/caddy-docker-proxy) which I included the [plugin Cloudflare](https://github.com/caddy-dns/cloudflare).
+:white_check_mark: This docker image is based on work from [@lucaslorentz](https://github.com/lucaslorentz/caddy-docker-proxy) which I included the [plugin Cloudflare](https://github.com/caddy-dns/cloudflare).

-This is only difference between this one and his image.
+:o: This is only difference between this one and his image.

-If you need more details about how to use this image I will adivce you to go on his GitHub and review the [documentation](https://github.com/lucaslorentz/caddy-docker-proxy).
+:notebook_with_decorative_cover: If you need more details about how to use this image I will adivce you to go on his GitHub and review the [documentation](https://github.com/lucaslorentz/caddy-docker-proxy).

-It is useful if you are planning to use the reverse proxy from [Caddy](https://caddyserver.com/) together with [Let's Encrypt](https://letsencrypt.org/) and [Cloudflare DNS](https://www.cloudflare.com/dns/) as a challenge.
+:biohazard: It is useful if you are planning to use the reverse proxy from [Caddy](https://caddyserver.com/) together with [Let's Encrypt](https://letsencrypt.org/) and [Cloudflare DNS](https://www.cloudflare.com/dns/) as a challenge.

-The main purpose of creating this image is to have DNS chalange for **wildcard domains**.
+:star_of_david: The main purpose of creating this image is to have DNS chalange for **wildcard domains**.

-I am using GitHub Actions where weekly it will update docker image and both plugins.
+:trident: I am using GitHub Actions where weekly it will update docker image and both plugins.

-Note: you will need **the scoped API token** for this setup.
+:interrobang: Note: you will need **the scoped API token** for this setup.
 Please analyze this **[link](https://github.com/libdns/cloudflare#authenticating)**.

+:arrow_up: [Go on TOP](#about-the-project) :point_up:

 <!-- GETTING STARTED -->
 ## Getting Started